About

 Alicia M Chen and Rebecca Saxe.

-People have systematic expectations linking social relationships to
+People have systematic expectations linking social

-Society, 2023.
+Science Society, 2023.